Trams in Berlin: Towards the Hauptbahnhof

 At the timetable change on 14 December 2014, a new tram line was opened from Naturkundemuseum to Hauptbahnhof via Invalidenstraße, with the final stop at Lüneburger Straße in the district of Alt-Moabit.
 The double-track line is 2.3 kilometers long to the main station, and new stops have been built on the Chausseestraße, the Invalidenpark and the Hauptbahnhof.
-This is followed by the 1.1 km single track block bypass that has three stops at Lesser-Ury-Weg, Lueneburger Straße and Clara-Jaschke-Straße, as well as the installation area.
+This is followed by the 1.1 km single track block bypass that has three stops at Lesser-Ury-Weg, Lueneburger Straße and Clara Jaschke-Straße, as well as the installation area.
 The planned opening date has already been postponed several times.
 Originally planned to complete in 2002.
 However, the plan was caught by the Administrative Court in 2004 and revised to either 2006 and 2007.
 However, the first 80 metres of the track has already been built during the construction of Berlin Hauptbahnhof.

 A new approval procedure was completed on 15 January 2010.
 In April 2011, the preparatory construction work had begun.
 The Ministry of Transport revised the 50 metres of the length, a two-meter-wide strip of garden to the state of Berlin to provide enough space for all road users.
 In the course of the work on the new line sector, the line branch along, Chausseestraße (between Invalidenstraße and Wöhlertstraße), Schwartzkopffstraße, Pflugstraße, Wöhlertstraße was permanently closed on 26 August 2013.
 The commissioning of the new line was initially only with the line M5.
 With the restoration of the connection from the Nordbahnhof to the underground station Naturkundemuseum, the new line from 28 August 2015 could also be used by the lines M8 and M10.

+Increasing the supply voltage

+In 2023 work on increasing the supply voltage from 600 V to 750 V was completed.